 Shoulder Season in Buenos Aires | Argentina

 November ushers in the sweet shoulder season of Spring in Buenos Aires.
 It’s a time when mild temperatures, thin crowds, and reasonable prices are met by the city’s beautiful violet jacaranda trees and thousands of colorful roses along the Paseo del Rosedal (the Rose Garden Walk).
+Argentina’s annual Gaucho Day is a celebration of the colorful horsemen of the grasslands.
 Buenos Aires is both the capital of and largest city in Argentina and fittingly referred to as the “Paris of South America” due to its French-style buildings and beautiful plazas, fountains, and sculptures.
 See it when it’s at its most exclusive and exquisite in November.

 Best Views in Nepal